-Marc Allum is a freelance art and antiques journalist, writer and broadcaster based in Wiltshire.
+Marc Allum is a freelance art and antiques journalist, writer and broadcaster.
 He has been a miscellaneous specialist on the BBC Antiques Roadshow since 1998 and has appeared on numerous television and radio programmes.
 Marc regularly writes for mainstream magazines and is an author, antiques consultant and lecturer.

-A life-long interest in restoring old buildings resulted in the purchase and restoration of a 17th Century Chateau in South West France, which he used as a venue for Art & Antique breaks.
-Marc has recently returned back to the UK to begin a new project restoring a Medieval house in Wiltshire.
+A life-long interest in restoring old buildings resulted in the purchase and restoration of a 17th Century Chateau in South West France, where he has been based for the last seven years.
+Marc has now returned back to the UK to begin a new project restoring a Medieval house in Wiltshire.

 "Only the curious find life a mystery" Anon